Crisis Management Communication Plan

 Before the crisis hits, it is important to have a crisis management communication plan in place.
 The plan should include key personnel and their roles during a crisis, the communications channels that can be used, as well as your general approach and philosophy during a crisis.

 Before you send out your primary message, you should have secondary responses prepared for questions from reactors.
-This could be as simple as having someone taking phone calls, a crisis FAQ sheet on your social media site or a news release to address the concerns of the public.
+This could be as simple as having someone take phone calls, a crisis FAQ sheet on your social media site, or a news release to address public concerns.

-When coming up with secondary responses, create a list of objections or potential criticisms.
-Take opinions from outside sources, to make your list comprehensive and objective.
-Once you determine what you want your main messages to be, emphasize those key points in all responses to the public.
+When developing secondary responses, create a list of objections or potential criticisms.
+Take opinions from outside sources to make your list comprehensive and objective.
+Once you determine your main messages, emphasize those key points in all public responses.

-Be sure that your entire team is aware of their responsibilities in regard to the crisis management communication plan.
-Your team will be under scrutiny if the crisis escalates so be sure that they are well trained and competent prior to your initial response to the public.
+Be sure that your entire team is aware of their responsibilities regarding the crisis management communication plan.
+Your team will be under scrutiny if the crisis escalates, so be sure they are well-trained and competent before your initial public response.
 Each team member should have weighted responsibility in relation to their role in the organization and the current situation.

 If you have any further questions about crisis management communication plans, please feel free to contact Darren Richards with Tucker/Hall at 813.228.0652 or via email at drichards@tuckerhall.com.